AnimalGenomicsETH/Lectures/Genomic_breeding_pitch.md

 # Genomic Animal Breeding part 2 -- Current Challenges in Animal Genomics

-Three broad sections covering "modern" genomic analysis
+Three broad sections covering "modern" genomic analyses:

  - Genomic sequencing
- - Applying genomic data
+ - Large-scale genomic data
  - Transition to pangenomics

 followed by some other topics rapidly gaining attraction like CRISPR.

 Intended as an introduction to techniques currently employed in many fields of agricultural research.

-Would cover 11 lectures and 2 practical sessions (~2 credit points).
+Would cover 11 2-hour lectures and 2 2-hour practical sessions (~2 credit points).
 PhD students can participate as teaching assistants during the practicals.

 ## Developed competencies